Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: General formulation of sensitivity indices

 Recall that this paper is not restricted to independent inputs, so that the knowledge of first-order and total Sobol' indices does not give complete information on the way an input $X_i$ influences the output $Y$.
-In \cite{martar15}, the authors propose a strategy based on the estimation of four sensitivity indices per input, namely $S_{(i)}$, $S_{T_{(i)}}$, $S_{(i)}^{\textup{ind}}$ and $S_{T_{(i)}}^{\textup{ind}}$.
-We note that $S_{(i)}=S_i$ and $S_{T_{(i)}}^{\textup{ind}}=S_{T_{i}}$ are the classical Sobol' indices, while $S_{T_{(i)}}$ and $S_{(i)}^{\textup{ind}}$ are new ones that can be expressed by means of Rosenblatt transform \cite{ros52}.
-These indices can also be derived from the law of total variance as discussed in \cite{tarmar18}.
+Many propositions appear in the literature that are not always easy to interpret.
+One strategy proposed by \cite{jaclav06} is to evaluate the Sobol' indices of subsets of inputs which are correlated within the subsets but not correlated outside.
+However, this approach is not satisfactory because one may need to compute the Sobol' indices of the individual variables.